rammic/rammic.github.io/_posts/2015-07-28-hiding-secrets-in-android-apps.md

 #### 3. Protecting Secrets with Proguard

   So we're losing the battle with `strings`.
 Okay, no problem!
-We can just throw a little *proguard* at our app, have it obsfucate our source code, and it should solve our little `strings` problem.
+We can just throw a little *proguard* at our app, have it obfuscate our source code, and it should solve our little `strings` problem.
 Right?

   Not quite.
 Let's take a look at [proguard-rules.pro in our project](https://github.com/pillfill/hiding-passwords-android/blob/master/app/proguard-rules.pro):